By Eliana Willis

 With snow on the ground and students and staff bundled up in warm clothing, it is hard to imagine that spring is just around the corner.
 But all around us, the trees are quietly awakening from the long sleep of winter, as sap resumes flowing and the trees prepare to bud.
 It is at this time in the natural cycle that Jews celebrate Tu B’Shevat, the festival of trees.

 By waiting until the process of change has actually begun, we practice patience, and honor the resources and energy that change requires.
 Students arriving at BaMidbar have taken a momentous step by coming out to the wilderness for this journey of self-discovery.
+Staff are eager to implement the program, which has been years in the making.
 The potential of the moment is palpable.
 And yet, just as our ancestors in the land of Israel patiently waited for years to eat the fruits of the trees they planted and nurtured, we too must be patient.
 This process will take real work, and it will take time.
 As students see the potential for growth in themselves, they begin to work on the skills that will make that growth possible – practicing mindfulness, committing to goals, healing relationships, and taking on the challenges of self-exploration and growth.
-As students return from masa and celebrate Tu B’Shevat, they can say with confidence and with patience, that they have initiated the actualization of their potential.
+As students return from their first excursion and celebrate Tu B’Shevat, they can say with confidence and with patience, that they have initiated the actualization of their potential.